Visualizing the impacts of human disturbance on tropical forest biodiversity [07/26/2017]

 Amazon oil spill puts Peruvian communities at risk [06/26/2016]

-new oil spill from the pipeline that carries crude oil from the northern Peruvian Amazon across the Andes Mountains to the Pacific coast has raised fears of yet more pollution of the water and fish on which indigenous villages and riverside communities depend.
-The spill is the third major one since January along the 40-year-old […]
+- A new oil spill from the pipeline that carries crude oil from the northern Peruvian Amazon across the Andes Mountains to the Pacific coast has raised fears of yet more pollution. - The spill is the third major one since January along the 40-year-old pipeline, where more than 20 have occurred in the past five years, according to government figures. - The state-run oil company Petroperú operates the pipeline.

 Amazonian catfish’s 5,000-mile migration endangered by dams [06/21/2016]